Stadion Grbavica: 1986: Northern stand added

 In 1986, a proper northern stand was built.
 There were plans for the whole stadium to be remodeled and encircled to look like the newly built north stand, but they got shelved for the time being.
-As a result of the renovations, in October 1987, Yugoslav national football team (coached at the time by Željo legend Ivica Osim) played its first ever match at the stadium.
+As a result of the renovations, in October 1987, Yugoslavia national football team (coached at the time by Željo legend Ivica Osim) played its first ever match at the stadium.
 In a Euro 88 qualification clash versus Northern Ireland, Yugoslavia won 3–0.

-Bosnian war
+Bosnian War

 The stadium suffered heavy structural damage during the Bosnian War that broke out in 1992.
 The stadium was located between the first front lines and endured heavy fighting.
 Bosnian Serbs' forces burned the West stand wooden terraces.
 It was not until 1996 that a football match would be played here again.
 Symbolically, the first match after the war was the local derby.
 The capacity of North stands holds 5,377 seats.

 2000s

 It was partly remodelled in following years.
 In 2004, 8898 seats were installed on the north and south stand and some small work was done to the terraces.
 The last major job done on the stadium was in 2008–09 when the floodlights were repaired.
 On 22 April 2009, after about 18 years, a game under floodlights was again played at Grbavica.

 On Monday, 13 February 2012, a section of the roof above the west stand collapsed after 10 days of heavy snowfall.
-The main reason for the collapsing of the roof was the bad maintenance of the whole terrace and roof were the snow was not removed since the first snowfall, but also the war damage on the buildings.
+The main reason for the collapsing of the roof was the bad maintenance of the whole terrace and roof where the snow was not removed since the first snowfall, but also the war damage on the buildings.

-In 2016, the West stands held 690 seats since, while south stands capacity was 3068 seats.
-An LED display has been installed on the south stand.
+2016–2020: Extensive renovations and expansion

-2017: Eastern stand added
+In 2016, the western stand held 690 seats since, while the southern stand's capacity was 3068 seats.
+An LED display was also installed on the south stand.

-East stand was rebuilt (an all seated stand replacing the entire East standing section) with works finishing in early April 2017.
+The east stand was rebuilt (an all seated stand replacing the entire East standing section) with works finishing in early April 2017.
 The capacity of east stands is 4650 seats.
 The East stand was funded entirely by club supporters and local businesses.
 United States midfielder Mix Diskerud donated funds to the project by buying 50 seats for the North stand as well as two ten year passes for East stand.
 Former club managers and players the likes of Amar Osim, Edin Džeko, Ibrahim Šehić and Semir Štilić among others, also donated.
 Regional clubs also supported the project, with donations coming from Dinamo Zagreb.

 On 1 April 2017, Željezničar played host to Sloboda Tuzla during the Championship round of the 2016–17 Premier League season and on the day the newly built Eastern Stand opened to public.